Letre2/webseite/content/blog/ovi/index.md

 <br>

-### **The result of the project is the digital learning assistant "Ovi" which supports students in learning foreign languages.
-It does not replace the teacher, it merely serves as a useful tool.
-In addition to free conversation, "Ovi" can also support the active use of the foreign language through playful approaches such as a "vocabulary duel" or an interactive audio play.
-Ovi collects data from the interactions that take place, identifies students' weaknesses and strengths, and generates data visualizations that are made available to both teachers and students.
-Teachers can thus better identify weaknesses and problems and address them individually.
-For students, the visualization of their own performance leads to the promotion of independent learning.**
+## **Our digital learning assitant Ovi supports students in learning foreign languages.
+Ovi does not replace the teacher, it merely serves as a useful, additional teaching tool.
+Apart from free conversation, Ovi also supports the active use of the specific foreign language by playful approaches such as the vocabulary duel or the interactive audio play.
+In order to identify the students' weaknesses and strengths, Ovi collects data from these interactions and generates data visualizations that can be viewed by both teachers and students.
+Thus, teachers are able to give enhanced  and individualized feedback and tailor further teaching to the students' needs.
+Likewise, students benefit from the visualization of their performance as it promotes independent learning.**
 <br>
 <br>
 <img src="teacher_student.png" alt="final ovi" width="100%"/>